cesco2002/Factoring-Complexity-Random-Features-and-Transformers-in-Asset-Pricing/README.md

 of the code.
 Here is a very brief summary of each file:

 - main_ridge.py : implmentation of ridge regression on a rolling window to predict optimal portfolio.
-The strategy was implemented to measure performance
-- in function of increasing number of radom features
+The strategy was implemented to measure performance in function of increasing number of radom features
 - benchmarks.py : again applies the same model as before, but instead of increasing complexity via random features, focus on few "known" significant factors.
-This file takes imports a Series of returns, and compares it with these benchmarks.
+This file imports a Series of returns, and compares it with these benchmarks.
 - functions_ridge.py : includes the functions that indeed define our model

-### TransfmormerFlm
+### Transfmormer

  - main_file.py: implementation of our Transformer-based model.
-At the beginning one can change relative variables in order to tune "version" of the model and subset of the dataset on which apply the same.
+At the beginning one can change relative variables in order to tune "version" of the model and subset of the dataset on which to apply the same.
- - vol_manager_updated.py : this file imports a Series of return and outputs an updated version of the same in function of a rolling volatility, similar to what we saw in class.
+ - vol_manager_updated.py : this file imports a Series of returns and outputs an updated version of the same in function of a rolling volatility, similar to what we saw in class.

  - functions_file.py : includes the functions/classes that indeed define our model